-In This Section Page Before starting your washer5 Selecting a cycle and time Starting or stopping your washer5 Using rinse and spin8 Selecting a load size5 Using drain and spin Selecting wash-rinse temperatures6 What happens in each cycle
+In This Section Page Before starting your washer5 Selecting a cycle and time6 Starting or stopping your washer5 Using rinse and spin8 Selecting a load size5 What happens in each cycle9 Selecting wash-rinse temperatures6

 Operating your washer properly ensures maximum washing efficiency.
 This section gives you important information to help you to select a cycle, time, and temperature for your wash load.